brownierin/snow/TEST.md

 The tests are structured in the following way :

- - Each test cases is a folder that follows this naming convention : `tests/{languageName}/{testCaseName}/`.
+ - Each test case is in a folder that follows this naming convention : `tests/{languageName}/{testCaseName}/`.
  - Inside each test case folder we have the following items :
     - `test.json` - Contains the information about this test case.
     - `src/` - Folder that contains the source code to test with the existing rule.